b-rajesh/hello-f1/README.md

 # A Simple nodeJS service to get F1 deatail from argast for docker and vm image

+## Please use this wisely as I am have integrated to a PHP site, soon I will introduce mysql/postgres with this service, until then.....

 ## Docker build
     docker build -t hello-f1 . no-cache
 ## Packer build